tech-acs/statschat-course/README.md

 ---

-If you gave any questions please just post an [issue](https://github.com/tech-acs/statschat-course/issues).
+If you have any questions please just post an [issue](https://github.com/tech-acs/statschat-course/issues).